 Today, our team is based in Australia, America and Asia.
 Together, we work across time zones to ensure our global teaching community is always supported.

 Most of us are parents with pre-school or school-age children.
 All of us are passionate about the work we’re doing because we believe that we’re helping today’s students — and our children — gain the skills, mindsets and dispositions they’ll need to thrive in the future.

-Today, Makers Empire helps 16,000+ educators teach Design Thinking and STEM using 3D design and printing to 850,000+ students in forty countries around the world.
+Today, Makers Empire helps 26,000+ educators teach Design Thinking and STEM using 3D design and printing to 2.2+ million students in fifty countries around the world.
 Together, we’re helping to create a new generation of thinkers, creators and problem solvers.
 Join us.

 So much has happened since those early years captured above.
 So we created a linear timeline to celebrate all the major milestones we’ve achieved over the last five years.